Enter-tainer/typst-preview/docs/dev.typ

 + Install rust toolchain.
 The common option is to use #link("https://rustup.rs/")[rustup].

++ Build and run:

-+ Build and debug the VSCode extension: press `F5` in VSCode.
+  - To build and debug the VSCode extension: press `F5` in VSCode.
 And a new VSCode window will pop up.
 Open a typst source file in the new window, and you will see the preview button in the top right corner of the editor.
+  - To build and run the binary only, run `cargo run` in the root directory of the project.